ayushd701/Currency-converter/README.md

 # Currency Converter

-A simple currency converter application built with React.
+A simple currency converter frontend-only application built with React.
 This app allows users to convert currencies using a custom hook and reusable input components.

 ## Features